tigerfarm/tfptaskrouter/README.md

 - Name: charles.
 - Attributes to: {"skills":["support"],"contact_uri":"+16505551111"}.
 Replace 16505551111, with your mobile phone number.
 This is the number that TaskRouter will use to call the worker.

-View Your TaskRouter Activities: Offline, Available, and Unavailable
+View Your TaskRouter Activities:
+- Offline, cannot be assigned a task
+- Available(online) to be assign a task
+- Unavailable, cannot be assigned a task

 --------------------------------------------------------------------------------

 ### Create an IVR Studio Flow to Manage Incoming Calls

-The Studio flow will welcome the call and then put them incoming into the TaskRouter support queue.
+The Studio flow will welcome the call and then put them into the TaskRouter support Workflow.

-Go to the TaskRouter dashboard: https://www.twilio.com/console/studio
+Go to the Studio dashboard:
+https://www.twilio.com/console/studio

 Create a new flow, and set: